BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/index.md

 ---
 ### **Damage.**

 Paladins biggest strength is our ability to do big amounts of damage on command.
-Our cooldowns also give us insanely high priority damage, to the point where you can keep up with most dps in your group.
+Our cooldowns also give us insanely high priority damage.

 ### **Healing within cooldowns.**